wp-plugins/thin-out-revisions/readme.txt

 Donate link: http://en.hetarena.com/donate
 Tags: revisions, revision, posts, admin
 Requires at least: 3.2
-Tested up to: 3.4.2
+Tested up to: 3.5
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Thin Out Revisions is a plugin to thin out post/page revisions manually.
+Thin Out Revisions is a plugin to thin out post/page revisions.

 == Description ==

+= Abstract =

 As its default behavior, WordPress always makes a new revision when you save your post.
-In addition, this also happens when you do a preview because you implicitly save your post when you press the preview button.
+This also happens when you do a preview before publication.
 This is too often even if you like revision control.
-Thin Out Revisions (TOR), a plugin for WordPress, will help you thin out revisions manually.
+Thin Out Revisions (TOR), a plugin for WordPress, will help you to keep unwanted revisions out.

+= Basic Feature =

 After activating this plugin, you will see a button to thin out revisions below the table on revision.php, where you compare revisions.
 To thin out, simply click the button.

 If you have selected revisions having intermediate revisions between them, TOR button is to remove the intermediates.
 Or if you have selected revisions next to each other, TOR button is to remove the older selected one.
-To thin out intermediates between selected revisions is very intuitive operation and easy to use.
-But you may also want to remove the oldest revision (somtimes a enpty revision!), so I have made these two behaviors.
-Please carefully check a message on the button and displayed revisions to remove.
+Please carefully check a message on the button and displayed revisions to remove before press it.

-TOR uses a standard function, wp_delete_post_revision, to delete revisions.
+= Additional Features in 1.1 =

+TOR 1.1 introduced new features below.

+* Disable revisioning while quick editing
+* Disable revisioning while bulk editing
+* Delete revisions on initial publication

+To use these powerful new features, go to the 'Settings' - 'Thin Out Revisions' admin page and turn them on.

+= More to Describe =

-So, it also deletes related data and works fine in multisite environment.
+* TOR works fine in multisite environment.

-If you like revision control, you will like it.
-Download TOR today for your happy blogging.
+If you like it, please share it among your friends by doing Tweet or Like from the plugin home page.
+It will encourage the author a lot.

 Related Links: